-In many real-world applications, the goal is to map an input variable to a high-dimensional structured output, e.g., image segmentation and sequence labeling.
+In many real-world applications, the goal is to map an input variable to a high-dimensional structured output, e.g. image segmentation, multi-label classification and object detection.
 In such problems, the output space includes a set of statistically related random variables.
-Considering these dependencies can increase the prediction accuracy, many structured output models have been introduced.
-Many of these methods use graphical models, including random fields, to capture the structural relations between variables.
-Most define an energy function over these random fields, with a global minimum at the ground truth.
-Therefore, an inference is needed to find the best configuration of output variables for input by minimizing the energy function in the prediction step.
-Early efforts to utilize deep neural networks in structured output problems adopt deep networks to extract high-level features from the input vector to incorporate them in calculating the energy function \cite{peng2009conditional, chen2015learning, schwing2015fully}.
+Many structured output models have been introduced which uses dependencies between output variables to increase the prediction accuracy.
+Many methods use graphical models, e.g. random fields, to capture the structural relations between variables.
+They define an energy function over these random fields, with a global minimum at the ground truth.
+Therefore, an inference is needed to find the best configuration of output variables regarding to the input by minimizing the energy function in the prediction step.
+Early efforts to utilize deep neural networks in structured output problems adopt them to extract high-level features from the input vector to calculate the energy function \citep{peng2009conditional, chen2015learning, schwing2015fully}.
 The computational complexity of the inference step in models that use random fields limits their ability to incorporate complex structures and interactions between output variables.
-Recent works in \cite{belanger2016structured, gygli2017deep, belanger2017end, graber2018deep} propose to adopt deep networks instead of random fields to model the structure of the output space.
-Nevertheless, complex interactions between problem variables in such models make their interpretation too challenging, specifically when we focus on the model behavior in predicting a single output variable.
+Recent works in \citet{belanger2016structured, gygli2017deep, belanger2017end, graber2018deep} propose to adopt deep neural networks instead of random fields to model the structure of the output space.
+Nevertheless, complex interactions between problem variables in such models make their interpretation very challenging, specifically when we focus on the model behavior in predicting a single output variable.